-While the use of medicinal herbs continues to be an integral part of Chinese culture and treatment, the average American cancer patient has never even heard that herbs can improve chemotherapy results.
+While the use of medicinal herbs continues to be an integral part of Chinese culture and treatment, the average American cancer patient is usually unaware that herbs may have an impact on chemotherapy results.

 Astragalus: One of the most widely used herbs in Chinese medicine, astragalus root appears to boost the immune system in clinical trials.
-According to Memorial Sloan-Kettering Cancer Center’s research, astragalus inhibits tumor growth, thwarts tumor spreading, reduces the immune-suppressing effects of chemotherapy, and may enhance the effects of platinum-based chemotherapy drugs like cisplatin and carboplatin.
-A 2012 study published in Medical Oncology reported improved quality of life among NSCLC patients taking astragalus injection during chemotherapy with cisplatin and vinorelbine.
+According to Memorial Sloan-Kettering Cancer Center’s research, astragalus limits tumor growth and spreading, reduces the immune-suppressing effects of chemotherapy, and may enhance the effects of platinum-based chemotherapy drugs like cisplatin and carboplatin.
+A 2012 study published in Medical Oncology reported improved quality of life among lung cancer patients taking astragalus injection during chemotherapy with cisplatin and vinorelbine.

-Nan Sha Shen: Also known as American silvertop root, it acts as an antibiotic and is prescribed for a dry cough with little phlegm.
+Nan Sha Shen: Also known as American silvertop root, research suggests it acts as an antibiotic and may help a dry cough with little phlegm.
 In 2010, a study published in Immunopharmacology and Immunotoxicology injected the herb into the peritoneum and reported a reduction in inflammation, vascular permeability and cancer-promoting compounds.

-Gan Cao: According to the World Health Organization (WHO), gan cao, also known as licorice root, is a clinically proven expectorant that accelerates mucus secretion.
-TCM doctors prescribe the herb to relieve cough and shortness of breath.
+Gan Cao: According to the World Health Organization, gan cao, also known as licorice root, acts as an expectorant that accelerates mucus secretion.
+Chinese medicine practitioners prescribe the herb to help coughing and shortness of breath.

-Poria: Patients experiencing edema (fluid retention beneath the skin) can turn to poria, also known as fu ling.
-The herb is an effective diuretic, can reduce production of phlegm, and can help insomnia patients sleep better.
+Poria: Lung cancer patients experiencing edema (fluid retention beneath the skin) may get some relief from poria, also known as fu ling.
+The herb has diuretic effects, may reduce production of phlegm and may help insomnia patients sleep better.
 A 2013 study published in the Journal of Ehtnopharmacology found it effective at relieving edema in rats.

-Oldenlandia diffusa: Known as snake-needle grass in the U.S., this herb has demonstrated anticancer and chemopreventative effects in laboratory and animal studies.
-The herb causes cancer cells to die (apoptosis) and it stimulates the immune system to hunt out and destroy tumor cells.
-One study also reported anti-inflammatory effects through the reduced production of tumor necrosis factor alpha, interleukin-6 and prostaglandin-2, all of which are commonly overexpressed in mesothelioma cancer.
+Oldenlandia Diffusa: Known as snake-needle grass in the U.S., this herb has shown anti-cancer and chemopreventative effects in laboratory and animal studies.
+In 2011, a mouse study published in Phytotherapy Research also reported anti-inflammatory effects through the reduced production of tumor necrosis factor alpha, interleukin-6 and prostaglandin-2, all of which are commonly overexpressed in mesothelioma cancer.

-Asparagus root: Though the studies conducted on asparagus root to examine its biological effects have only been conducted on mice, evidence shows anticancer activity against leukemia and lung cancer.
-And a 1998 mouse study published in the International Journal of Immunopharmacology found that asparagus root inhibited the production of tumor necrosis factor alpha.
+Asparagus Root: Though the studies conducted on asparagus root to examine its effects have only been conducted on mice, evidence shows anti-cancer activity against leukemia and lung cancer.
+And a 1998 mouse study published in the International Journal of Immunopharmacology found that asparagus root limited the production of tumor necrosis factor alpha, which causes inflammation.